jakartaee/platform/CompatibilityRequirements.md

 Where behavior was undefined or optional in the previous version of the specification then it may be permissible to define more explicit behavior in a later version.
-In deciding whether such a change is permissible, the expert group must give consideration to the behavior of existing implementations, especially the reference implementation.
+In deciding whether such a change is permissible, the specification project must give consideration to the behavior of existing implementations.
 Just because a particular behavior wasn't specified doesn't mean applications haven't come to depend on it.
-Expert groups should strive to completely define behavior, leaving behavior explicitly undefined or optional only when necessary to accommodate existing implementations or anticipated implementation flexibility.
+Specifcation projects should strive to completely define behavior, leaving behavior explicitly undefined or optional only when necessary to accommodate existing implementations or anticipated implementation flexibility.